Reptile: Excretion

 Excretion is performed mainly by two small kidneys.
 In diapsids, uric acid is the main nitrogenous waste product; turtles, like mammals, excrete mainly urea.
 Unlike the kidneys of mammals and birds, reptile kidneys are unable to produce liquid urine more concentrated than their body fluid.
 This is because they lack a specialized structure called a loop of Henle, which is present in the nephrons of birds and mammals.
 Because of this, many reptiles use the colon to aid in the reabsorption of water.
 Some are also able to take up water stored in the bladder.
 Excess salts are also excreted by nasal and lingual salt glands in some reptiles.

-In all reptiles the urinogenital ducts and the anus both empty into an organ called a cloaca.
+In all reptiles, the urinogenital ducts and the rectum both empty into an organ called a cloaca.
 In some reptiles, a midventral wall in the cloaca may open into a urinary bladder, but not all.
 It is present in all turtles and tortoises as well as most lizards, but is lacking in the monitor lizard, the legless lizards.
 It is absent in the snakes, alligators, and crocodiles.

-Many turtles, tortoises, and lizards have proportionally very large bladders.
+Many turtles and lizards have proportionally very large bladders.
 Charles Darwin noted that the Galapagos tortoise had a bladder which could store up to 20% of its body weight.
 Such adaptations are the result of environments such as remote islands and deserts where water is very scarce.
 Other desert-dwelling reptiles have large bladders that can store a long-term reservoir of water for up to several months and aid in osmoregulation.

 Turtles have two or more accessory urinary bladders, located lateral to the neck of the urinary bladder and dorsal to the pubis, occupying a significant portion of their body cavity.
 Their bladder is also usually bilobed with a left and right section.
 The right section is located under the liver, which prevents large stones from remaining in that side while the left section is more likely to have calculi.